electricimp/Salesforce/README.md

 This method immediately returns a boolean value indicating whether or not the Salesforce object has completed a login request and stored the authentication token.

+### setRefreshToken(*refreshToken*) ###

+This method can be used to set or change the refresh token for the Firebase account, when necessary.
+Application is not required to call the method.
+But it might be useful if refresh token is persisted and restored on the application side and no login operation is required when device is rebooted.

 ### setVersion(*versionString*) ###

 This method can be used to set or change the version of the Force.com REST API you are working with.
 For example: